LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 its views and their data remain intact.
 There are specific methods provided to destroy views and to deallocate and destroy buffers.
 This was an early design choice for Sidre to yield maximum flexibility in defining data hierarchies while keeping internal bookkeeping simple.
-The next example, continues on this point.
+The example following this one continues on this point.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex3_twoviews_onebuffer_copy_start